mbzuai-nlp/LaMini-LM/README.md

 </table>

 ## Using Models
+LaMini-LM models and instruction are intended for research use only.
+(CC BY NC 4.0)

 We recommend to use model to reponse to human instructions wrote in natural language.

 We now show you how to load and use our model using HuggingFace `pipeline()`.